HanaHrk/dce_hrkalova_uloha1/README.md

 The templates of dce-iac-testing and dce-lab-projects were used.

 ## 1) Start terraform
-This will start plain VMs - due tu max nebula VMs there are set just a 2 backends.
-It is configurable in variables.tf You need to pass correct credentials for your opennebula in terraform.tfvars
+This will start plain VMs - due tu max nebula VMs there are set just  2 backends.
+It is configurable in variables.tf

+ - You need to pass correct credentials for your opennebula in terraform.tfvars

 ```
 terraform init